ptarmiganlabs/butler-sos/README.md

 Butler SOS can however also send the data to [MQTT](https://en.wikipedia.org/wiki/MQTT), for use in any MQTT enabled tool or system.

+## What's new
+Updates and new features in v2:

+* Close to real-time metrics on warnings and errors appearing in the QLik Sense logs
+* Improved posting of data to MQTT
+* YAML config files instead of JSON
+* New and more comprehensive sample Grafana dashboards
+* A [demo dashboard](https://snapshot.raintank.io/dashboard/snapshot/1hNwAmi50lykKYXr6mswhKmll9myrH20?orgId=2) that anyone can try out

 ## Install and setup
 * Butler SOS v2 has been developed with Qlik Sense Enterprise November 2017 in mind.
 In order to use Butler SOS with other Sense versions, some adaptations may be needed.